 There is body worn camera footage of every interaction between the officers and members of the public.
 This is used to protect the public and our officers from being subject to false complaints or intimidation by offenders seeking to avoid paying the penalty issued.
 The cameras are only switched on at the point the officer introduces him/herself to the offender and it is explained why the camera is in operation.

-District Officers are not remunerated against the number of Fixed Penalty Notices (FPN) they issue.
+Environmental Crime Officers are not remunerated against the number of Fixed Penalty Notices (FPN) they issue.
 All of the officers are paid an hourly rate and do not receive bonuses.

 Any complaints against the officers can be made to the Royal Borough of Windsor and Maidenhead by using our complaints process.
 You should be aware that making a complaint is treated separately to the issue of the FPN and as an offence is alleged you remain liable to prosecution unless you choose to pay the FPN within the time specified.

-Exemptions in relation to persons to whom the District Environmental Crime Officers cannot issue an FPN to are determined by the council in line with government guidance.
+Exemptions in relation to persons to whom the Environmental Crime Officers cannot issue an FPN to are determined by the council in line with government guidance.

 The final decision as to whether an individual is prosecuted lies with the council.